sebnun/Photorama/README.md

 #Photorama

-App to view an tag recent photos uploaded to Twitter, uses Core Data.
+App to view an tag recent photos uploaded to Flickr, uses Core Data.